In this Article

-- Selling channel: Your selling/sales channel is where your orders come from.
-Usually, this is a selling platform like Shopify, BigCommerce, Walmart, and so on.
-But it could be something else—for example, if your orders are flowing through an ERP like NetSuite, that ERP could function as a selling channel in Pipe17.
+Examples include selling platforms like Shopify, BigCommerce, Walmart, and so on.
+But it could also be something else—for example, if your orders are flowing through an ERP software like NetSuite, that ERP could function as a selling channel in Pipe17.

-- Routing: Once Pipe17 receives orders from your sales channel, we need to determine which location the order should be sent to for fulfillment.
+- Routing: Once Pipe17 receives orders from your selling/sales channel, we need to determine which location the order should be sent to for fulfillment.
 We call this process “order routing”.

-- Shipping request: A shipping request is exactly what it sounds like: a request to ship one or more products from a particular location.
-Pipe17 receives orders from your selling channel, and once items from that order are routed to a location, a shipping request is generated and sent to your fulfillment channel.
+- Shipping request: A shipping request is exactly like what it sounds: a request to ship one or more products from a particular location.
+Pipe17 receives orders from your selling channel, and once items from that order are routed to a location, a shipping request is generated and sent to your fulfilment channel.
 Fulfillment channels may also refer to this as an “order”, however we use the term shipping request, since a single order can have multiple shipping requests, for example if the order is split fulfilled at different locations or times.

 - Fulfillment: A fulfillment is the piece of data received from your fulfillment channel when the order is shipped.
-This usually contains a carrier and tracking number, and indicates to Pipe17 that the shipping request (or part of it) is fulfilled.
-In most cases, the information is then sent back to your selling channel so that your buyer knows the order is shipped.
+This usually contains a carrier and tracking number, and indicates to Pipe17 that the shipping request (or part of it) has been fulfilled.
+In most cases, the information is then sent back to your selling channel to inform your buyer that the order has been shipped.